j-d-m/final-project/readme.md

 - Editing profile.
 - Upload a new profile picture.
 - Contacting the freelancers using an automated email system.
-- Adding or removing Freelancers to or from a favourites list.
+- Adding or removing Freelancers to or from a favorites list.

 ### Freelancers Track